rokmc756/LFS/README.md

 - [x] Partition, format, and mount the future LFS disk
 - [x] Download and verify the LFS packages and patches
 - [x] Create the LFS user
-- [ ] Define Automatically the version of software depends on systemd version
+- [ ] Define Automatically the software versions such as gcc,mpc,gmp and so on depends on systemd version
 - [ ] Uninstall LFS and Unmount Buildroot
 - [ ] Build the temporary root
 - [ ] Install the base system